Register for a plot of land

 - What is the profile of the site?
 Steeper slopes are more challenging to build on

 - What is the natural vegetation?
 Signs of sedge or rush can indicate wet ground

 - Are there signs of groundwater, streams and watercourses?
-You may need to build raised foundations or consider the additional cost of flood defences There may also be problems with home insurance, as our blog on building on flood plains
+You may need to build raised foundations or consider the additional cost of flood defences There may also be problems with home insurance.

 - Is there any rock?

 - Do nearby buildings use special foundations?
 This may be a helpful indicator as to the ground conditions on your site (but do not rely on this)

 Make sure the site allows access for vehicles, including turning circles and parking, and remember that some vehicles will be big.
 Your costs will increase significantly if you need to carry out any works on access highways.